The buying process. General Information

 The second step is to hire a Lawyer to protect your interests and to explain you the process that has just began.
 All foreign Embassies advice their citizens to hire legal help, not only to verify that they are not being deceived, but also to have a friendly contact to get in touch each time you have a doubt.
 There is no other way to be able to invest your money with confidence and at the same time enjoy the purchase.

-Of course it is not advisable that you sign or pay anything until your Lawyer has had an opportunity to check it all.
+It is not advisable that you sign or pay anything until your Lawyer has had an opportunity to check it all.
 You can be tied into a purchase which later you regret when searches etc. may have taken place and it may be difficult to recover any amount paid.

 It is also important that this contract is checked by your lawyer to make sure that all your rights and the vendor’s obligations are incorporated into it.
 Often what is missing from a contract is more important than what is included.

-Your lawyer will check that the vendor is the true owner of the property, carry out a Land Registry search, ensure that the property has no debts or encumbrances (such as an un-paid mortgage) and that the building is legally registered.
-Many different charges and debts incurred by the previous owner can be registered against the property and it is your lawyer’s job to ensure that there will be no unpleasant surprises.
+Your lawyer will check that the vendor is the true owner of the property, carry out a Land Registry search, ensure that the property has no debts or encumbrances (such as an unpaid mortgage) and that the building is legally registered.
+Many different charges and debts incurred by the previous owner can be registered against the property and it is your lawyer’s job to ensure that there will be no unpleasant surprises

 Be sure that the funds will be available for the whole purchase price before proceeding to this stage, and in particular that your mortgage lender has made you an offer in principle.
 Otherwise, you could lose the deposit.